KristofferK/EducationScraper/README.md

 ## Implemented
 * Some scrapers
   * UCNDk.
-University College Nordjylland. https://www.ucn.dk/english/programmes-and-courses?filter=all
+University College of Northren Denmark. https://www.ucn.dk/english/programmes-and-courses?filter=all
 * Caching
   * FairEducationCachingStrategy
     * Data from within 2 hours ago is considered fresh, and will remain in the cache.